iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 68

-- Take out the three 1.4 mm Phillips #000 screws holding down the display cable bracket.
-A little twist and they’ll be ready to go!
+- Unscrew those three tiny 1.4 mm Phillips #000 screws holding down the display cable bracket.
+They're small, so take your time and be gentle, but you've got this!

 Step 69

-- Carefully use the flat end of a spudger to lift the display cable bracket straight up from the logic board, taking it slow and steady.
+- Grab the flat end of your spudger and gently lift the display cable bracket straight up from the logic board.

 Tools Used